Phenomenal and the Treasure of Tutankhamen: Production

 Among the cast is Parenti's wife Lucretia Love.
-The film was shot in Rome and Paris.
+The film was shot in Rome, Paris and Tunisia.
 While shooting in Paris on the Champs Elysées, while panning across the crowd gathering to see President Charles de Gaulle, among the crowd was Rex Harrison.

 Release

 Phenomenal and the Treasure of Tutankhamen was released in Italy in 1968.

 Reception

+James Lowder reviewed Phenomenal and the Treasure of Tutankhamen in White Wolf Inphobia #57 (July, 1995), rating it a 1 1/2 out of 5 and stated that "Most of the movie's positive aspects are more than counterbalanced by such flaws as an incredibly annoying soundtrack (complete with scat-Muzak theme music for the hero).
+Phenomenal also boasts one of the most uninspired underwater fight scenes ever filmed.
+There are worse masked hero flicks, but that's hardly a reason to force yourself to sit through this one."

 Deodato spoke negatively about the film in later interviews, mentioning in 2008 that he "didn't give a shit about the film."

 From retrospective reviews, Roberto Curti described it as "one of the lamest, less remarkable entries in the supercriminal/superherotrend of the late 60s" with a storyline "so confused it is difficult to tell what is going on at times."
 Curti noted that the best thing about the film was the score by Bruno Nicolai.